Paraphrasing evades detectors of AI-generated text, but retrieval is an effective defense: Building a controllable discourse paraphraser

 \section{Building a controllable discourse paraphraser}

-Having outlined existing methods to detect machine-generated text, we now focus on a simple attack against all detection techniques: \emph{paraphrasing} the generated text.
-Intuitively, paraphrasing can alter the statistical properties of model generated text thus fooling outlier detection or classification methods.
-It can also substantially change the number of ``green'' tokens present in the watermarking approaches (\figureref{fig:watermark-evade}).
-To evade such defenses, a paraphraser must be able to handle \emph{context} in the form of prompts or multi-sentence inputs.
-Their behavior should also be \emph{controllable} in order to make as many lexical or syntactic modifications as needed to evade a given defense.
-In all cases, they should not appreciably change the semantics of their inputs.
-Finally, to evade watermarking, the paraphraser must be implemented with a model that is different from the watermarked model, as otherwise the paraphrased text will also be watermarked.
-In this section, we detail how we construct a paraphraser (\model) with all of these properties.
-To gain a better understanding of \model's ability compared to other existing paraphrase models, we survey related work in \appendixref{sec:appendix:papersurvey}.\footnote{We also note that we observe that \model\ performs competitively with the much larger and more powerful GPT-3.5 davinci-003 model in terms of paraphrase quality, and significantly better at controlling diversity.
-This finding shows that specialized smaller models can outperform large language models in paraphrasing tasks.
-We will provide experiments detailing this comparison in the next version.}
+Having outlined existing methods to detect AI-generated text, we now focus on a simple attack against all detection techniques: \emph{paraphrasing} the generated text.
+Intuitively, paraphrasing alters the statistical properties of AI-generated text, which can fool outlier detection or classifiers while also reducing the number of watermarked tokens (\figureref{fig:watermark-evade}).
+To evade such detectors, a paraphraser must be able to handle \emph{context} in the form of prompts or multi-sentence inputs.
+Its behavior should also be \emph{controllable} in order to make as many/few changes as needed to evade a given detector.
+In all cases, it should not appreciably change the input semantics.
+Finally, to evade watermarking, the paraphraser must be different from the watermarked model, as otherwise the paraphrases will also be watermarked.
+Below, we detail how we construct a paraphraser (\model) with all these properties.\footnote{To better ground \model's abilities in prior work, we survey existing paraphrase models in \appendixref{sec:appendix:papersurvey}.}